 Once you grab a hold of the potential of blogging leaving the lost stage, you go into discovery mode, learning and exploring.
 You think and daydream about it.
 You’ve grasped the upside of what this path could provide you and you spend time exploring it through research, thinking, and discussion.

 Unfortunately, you get easily distracted by shiny enjoyable things.
 You continuously go down various rabbit holes without taking any action.
 All this learning is so fun and the people you connect with are fascinating.
 But after years of wanting to blog, you realize you could have very well spent that time actually moving the dream forward.

 What you need is a kick (inspirational or consequential), something to shake up your comfort zone and decrease the appeal of staying where you are doing what you're doing.

 My first kick to personal blog came from being inspired by a friend who had been blogging.
 My second kick came after shutting down my company, and floundering as I struggled with what to do next.
 Knowing blogging could help me, regardless of the path I took, I embraced it in 2014.

 1 - The Lost Survivor - Wanting To Survive

 It’s hard to recognize we’re lost when we’re lost.
 Discovering blogging later, you'll come to realize looking back on the season you were lost.

 When I began blogging in 2014, I so wish I had started doing it over a decade earlier.
 Unfortunately, I was simply lost.
 Surviving the way I knew how.

-Distracted by opportunities to make it easier to survive, you continue to discover they're not real and these distraction prolonged your misery.
+Distracted by opportunities to make it easier to survive, you continue to discover they're not real and these distractions prolonged your misery.